Ray9056/S-Mart/README.md

 * Create New Department - Lets the user create a new department for products with your choice of overhead costs and name

 * Quit - Allows you to exit the application.

+## Views ##

+S-Mart - CLI has a main menu that will take you to the three views "Products" "Department" "New Department".
+Each view is unique to the manager of S-Mart.
+The manager can change,add, and remove products from any department at S-Mart.

 ## Products ##